About the Rubery area

 Sales market comment

-Recently, property prices have been positively increasing, with slightly higher prices giving current owners a chance to sell their home and make back the deposit they need for their next home purchase.
+Recently, property prices have been increasing, with slightly higher prices giving current owners a chance to sell their home and take back the deposit they need for their next home purchase.
 This increase in prices may also convince buyers who had been on the side lines of whether Rubery was the right location when purchasing a home.

 Rubery offers a variety of apartments, terraced, semi-detached and detached properties with a mixture of old and new developments throughout each area.